rahmanTecho/jagota/README.md

 ### Public Access URL

-Access the application here: [Jagota Sales Dashboard](http://jagota-sales-env.eba-vetm3ihj.us-east-1.elasticbeanstalk.com/)
+Access the application here on AWS: [Jagota Sales Dashboard](http://jagota-sales-env.eba-vetm3ihj.us-east-1.elasticbeanstalk.com/)

 ## How to Use the Application